valhuber/KeyCloakIntegration/Readme.md

 docker-compose up
 ```

-This will run keycloak on the docker host:
+This will run keycloak on the docker host (use admin, password):
 - keycloak (http://localhost:8080)
-    - use admin, password

 &nbsp;